showrav-BS1334/BookStore/README.md

 - update author properties [the change will be applicable for author's all books]
 - remove an author[also all books of the author will be deleted]
 - get a confirmation pop-up before removing an author

+# Features can be added
+- Books can be shown in a card format
+- login option can be added